 I used to be a people pleaser.

-I’m afraid of what people say and think about me.
+I’m afraid of what people would say and think about me.
 I don’t want to say NO from their requests.
 It makes me feel guilty.
 I don’t want to hurt feelings.
 I want peace.

 - Continue being a people pleaser.